rockhowse/CrowStorm/README.md

 In the instance where a company has multiple symbols, ALL symbols for that company remain visible and the current graph remains "active" so you can quickly switch between any symbols for a specific company.

 ![CrowStorm ~ Multi Select](http://rockhowse.com/projects/CrowStorm/CrowStorm-Multi-Select.png)

+## Potential Enhancements

+1. Robust security ~ currently it does minimal URL/input validation/scrubbing.
+Popping in a framework like OWASP would make it more secure.
+2. Refactor for OO ~ the current server design is more functional than Object Oriented.
+The content type, symbol lookup and data acquisition could be moved to their own objects
+3. Optimizations   ~ Ideally, company/symbol data would be placed into a local data store with pre-coverted and indexed data instead of re-computing it on every request.
+Also the static file route should use streaming instead of reading the entire artifact into memory before returning to support large artifacts.
+4. User Prefereces ~ The results for the quick query are limited to 5 and the number of days of history are set at 30, these could easilby be added as client side parameters.